 Firebase exports a copy of your existing data to BigQuery export.

 Firebase sets up daily syncs of your data from your Firebase project to BigQuery.

 By default, all apps in your project are linked to BigQuery and any apps that you later add to the project are automatically linked to BigQuery.
 You can manage which apps send data.
 By default, all web data from your App + Web properties in Google Analytics are exported as well.

 To deactivate BigQuery export, unlink your project in the Firebase console.

 Pricing and the BigQuery sandbox

-If your Firebase project is on the free Spark plan, you can link Crashlytics, Cloud Messaging, Predictions, and Performance Monitoring to the BigQuery sandbox, which provides free access to BigQuery.
+If your Firebase project is on the free Spark plan, you can link Crashlytics, Cloud Messaging, Google Analytics, Predictions, and Performance Monitoring to the BigQuery sandbox, which provides free access to BigQuery.
 Refer to Using the BigQuery sandbox for information on the BigQuery sandbox's capabilities.

 If your Firebase project is on a paid plan, you can link Crashlytics, Cloud Messaging, Google Analytics, Predictions, and Performance Monitoring to BigQuery.
 Your use of BigQuery is subject to normal BigQuery pricing, which includes limited free use.